 4 Phases of the Business Cycle

-- Peak: The economy grows more than 3%.
+- Peak: The economy grows by more than 3%.
 Inflation sends prices up.
 There are asset bubbles.
 The stock market is in a state of "irrational exuberance."
-Talking heads announce we are in a "new normal."
-Authors publish books with titles such as "Dow 30,000."
+Talking heads announce that we are in a "new normal."

-- Contraction: Economic growth slows but isn't negative.
+- Contraction: Economic growth slows but isn't negative, and employment declines.
 Stocks enter a bear market.

 Current Business Cycle

 The U.S. economy entered the contraction phase of the business cycle in February 2020.

 The line chart below tracks the current business cycle according to the rise and fall of gross domestic product.

 Expansion phases usually last five years or so.
-Even before the pandemic, many people were warning that a recession is just around the corner.
+Even before the pandemic, many people were warning that a recession was just around the corner.

 There were no warning signs that expansion had reached its peak.
 Instead of inflation, there were asset bubbles.
 In 2015, it was in the U.S. dollar.
 The weak demand for the euro contributed to a strong dollar.
 There was an asset bubble in housing prices right before the 2008 recession.
 Sometimes the irrational exuberance of a peak takes place in asset prices without generating overall inflation.

 Economist John Kenneth Galbraith once said there are two types of economic forecasters: "Those who don't know and those who don't know they don't know."
 Here are some common indicators that indicate a recession even before it is officially declared.

 This is a collection of 500 of the largest publicly traded stocks in the United States.
 The Dow Jones Industrial Average, by comparison, comprises only 30 stocks.
 As a result, the S&P 500 is a more thorough gauge of where the U.S. economy stands at any given time.